Gas Grill Troubleshooting: The Ultimate Guide To Fix Them

 4. Uneven Heating

-The most probable cause for uneven heating is a blocked burner or a damaged burner part.
+When troubleshooting a gas grill with uneven heating, the culprit is often a blocked or damaged burner.
 Burners come with holes through which gas is emitted to burning flames.

 Over time, some of the holes can get clogged by drippings or other dirt.
 Just use a wire brush to clear any material clogging the burner.
 This will help distribute heat properly.